-Parents should apply directly to the Warwickshire Admissions Service who co-ordinate admissions throughout the course of the year.
+Parents should apply directly to their home Local Authority who coordinate admissions through the course of the year.
 If there are more applications than places available in the year group concerned, the Local Governing Body will apply the oversubscription criteria to all the applications and inform the Local Authority if a place is available.
-Warwickshire Admissions Service will notify parents of the outcome.
+The Local Authority will notify parents of the outcome.